kapusta/pzgps/README.md

 Like in the other front ends, install the deps by running `npm install` and run the webserver with `npm start`.
 There is also code linting configured using eslint which you can run with `npm run lint`.

+Note the `front-ends/preact/src/lib/conf.js` file, which should be modified to match your pizero's name on your network.
+You can change your pizro's name by logging into the pizero, then...
+* `raspi-config`
+* Go to "Advanced Options"
+* Go to "Hostname"
+* Type in a new hostname then hit `Ok`

 ## Enabling a MapQuest staticmap
 One of the views can load a [Mapquest "staticmap"](http://www.mapquestapi.com/staticmap/) if you have a "Consumer Key" and provide a module that includes that key.